Be safe around power lines - even if they're down

 These tips can help you stay safe around downed lines:

-The proper way to move away from the line is to shuffle with small steps, keeping your feet together and on the ground at all times.
+- The proper way to move away from the line is to shuffle with small steps, keeping your feet together and on the ground at all times.
 This will minimize the potential for a strong electric shock.
-Electricity wants to move from a high voltage zone to a low voltage oneand it could do that through your body.
+Electricity wants to move from high voltage to low voltage — and it could do that through your body.

-If you see someone who is in direct or indirect contact with the downed line, do not touch the person.
+- If you see someone who is in direct or indirect contact with the downed line, do not touch the person.
 You could become the next victim.
-Call 911 instead.
+Call 911.

-If you must leave your vehicle because its on fire, jump out of the vehicle with both feet together and avoid making contact with the energized vehicle and the ground at the same time.
+- If you must leave your vehicle because it’s on fire, jump out of the vehicle with both feet together and avoid making contact with the energized vehicle and the ground at the same time.
 This way you avoid being the path of electricity from the vehicle to the earth.
+Continuing jumping or shuffling with your feet together, until you are at least 30 feet away from the vehicle.